-Building Strong Relationships with B2B Customers who Prefer Live Chat – Part 1
+Building Strong Relationships with Live Chat for Customer Service

 More customers are preferring live chat for talking with businesses.
 The first part of our three part series focuses on what to do before the conversation even starts.

 It’s no secret that more B2B (business-to-business) customers are using live chat than ever before.
-A simple way to get a response from a business without having to call (and often face hold times) or email, chat is a real-time form of communication many businesses leverage daily.
+A simple way to get a response from a business without having to call (and often face hold times) or email, live chat for customer service is a real-time form of communication many businesses leverage daily.

 But what happens when most, if not all, of your conversations with a customer happen over chat?
 In the world of building relationships to increase retention and revenue, this can create a hurdle in knowing and understanding the needs of your customer.

 So, how can businesses build strong relationships with B2B customers who prefer chat communication?
 In this three-part series, we’ll highlight key tactics leading support teams implement to build and maintain these important relationships.
 To start with Part 1, here’s information on what companies should have in place before a chat conversation happens.